VR-SIM Carers

 About VR-SIM Carers

-During this initiative, end-user perspectives, as well as design and implementation challenges and opportunities, will be explored.
-This knowledge will be used to create a virtual reality prototype that is clinically efficacious, scalable and sustainable.
+Using person-centred co-design approach, end-user perspectives, as well as design and implementation challenges and opportunities, will be explored.
+This knowledge will be used to create a Virtual Reality prototype that is first and foremost, acceptable to our end-user.
+The prototype will also be tested to ensure that it is clinically efficacious and scalable.

-This training environment will allow caregivers to become acquainted with the realities of caregiving while also safely practising communication and behavioural management for people with dementia.
-The virtual reality training program is based on Dr. Sadavoy's and his team's evidence based Reitman Centre CARERS (Coaching, Advocacy, Respite, Education, Relationship, Simulation) Program.
+This training environment will allow caregivers to become acquainted with the realities of caregiving while also safely practising communication and behavioural management for persons living with dementia.
+The virtual reality training program leverages principles and pillars used in an evidence-based group psychotherapy intervention called the Reitman Centre CARERS (Coaching, Advocacy, Respite, Education, Relationship, Simulation) Program.

 Drs.
-Amer Burhan and Mary Chiu of Ontario Shores are leading the VR-SIM Carers project in collaboration with researchers, innovators, and clinician-scientists from the National Research Council of Canada (NRC), Ontario Tech University, Baycrest Centre, Sinai Health System, and the Toronto Dementia Research Alliance.
+Amer Burhan and Mary Chiu of Ontario Shores are leading the VR-SIM Carers initiative in collaboration with dementia caregivers, as well as researchers, innovators, and clinician-scientists from the National Research Council of Canada (NRC), Ontario Tech University, Baycrest Centre, Sinai Health System, and the Toronto Dementia Research Alliance.

-This initiative is jointly funded by the NRC and Canadian Institute of Health Research (CIHR) and will take place over the next 3 years (2022–2025).
+This initiative is jointly funded by the National Research Council Canada (NRC) and Canadian Institute of Health Research (CIHR), and will take place over the next 3 years (2022–2025).

 Objectives

-To employ a co-design approach, with caregivers and stakeholders
+To employ a co-design approach, with caregivers and interested parties

 1